dfinity/portal/docs/developer-docs/integrations/http-outcalls/http-outcalls-demo.md

 The IC management canister is just a facade; it does not actually exist as a canister (with isolated state, Wasm code, etc.).
 :::

+### Cycles

+* [Cycles](../../gas-cost.md) - Cycles to pay for the call must be explicitly transferred with the call, i.e., they are not deducted from the caller's balance implicitly (e.g., as for inter-canister calls).

-## The API
+## The API for sending HTTP outcalls

-As per the Internet Computer Interface Specification, a canister can use the `http_request` method by [following construction](../../../references/ic-interface-spec#ic-http_request):
+As per the [Internet Computer Interface Specification](../../../references/ic-interface-spec), a canister can use the `http_request` method by [following construction](../../../references/ic-interface-spec#ic-http_request):

 ### The request
 The following parameters should be supplied for in the request: